If you’re going to run a successful blog, you’re going to need some email newsletter tools.

-Google Analytics is the gold standard when it comes to web analytics – and it’s free.
+Google Analytics is the gold standard when it comes to web analytics – and it’s a free email marketing tool.

 There aren’t too many reasons not to use Google Analytics.
-It make it fairly simple to track basic things like traffic sources, conversion rates, and website behavior.
+It makes it fairly simple to track basic things like traffic sources, conversion rates, and website behavior.
 With email marketing, you can set up UTM campaign parameters in your email links, and you can use those parameters to analyze the web behavior of people who click over from email.
 Pretty neat.

 Amplitude is one of my favorite tools, but it’s probably more useful for bloggers that are support a product, particularly a subscription product.
 It doesn’t give a ton of value outside of what Google Analytics can for web analytics.
 Where it really thrives is when you have a set of users who log into a product.

 37. Email A/B Testing Guide

 If you plan on running an email a/b tests (which you should!), you need to make sure you’re running them correctly.
 Unfortunately, you can’t really rely on your email marketing tool to analyze and make a decision on your a/b tests, even though almost all of them have a/b testing capabilities embedded in the tool.
 I don’t know of a single email marketing tool that has a good a/b test reporting engine.